18F/handbook/pages/tools/hrlinks.md

 Creating an absence request that overlaps with another request you previously canceled can create an error in HR Links.

-If you see an error that says The Start and End Dates of your absence are overlapping with an existing absence.
-Please modify your Start/or End Date, edit your canceled request on the Absence Requests link.
+If you see an error that says **The Start and End Dates of your absence are overlapping with an existing absence.
+Please modify your Start/or End Date**, edit your canceled request on the Absence Requests section.

 If you run into issues, reach out to {% slack_channel "people-ops" %}.